BadmusAbdullah/BadmusAbdullah/README.md

 - 👋 Hi, I’m @BadmusAbdullah
 - 👀 I'm a medical student with strong interest in technology.
 I'm driven to find ways to integrate the two fields for the betterment of patient care
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on frontend projects
+- 💞️ I’m looking to collaborate on ML and AI
 - 📫 How to reach me: @PMaikanwan on twitter

 <!---